Foulest/Osprey/README.md

 - Frequent reports of false positives
 - Failure to respond to false positive reports
 - Being an optional adult content filter
+- Being a paid service that requires a license or API key

 If a provider gives you false positives, report the links to them directly and disable them in the Protection Options panel if needed.
 Osprey is designed to be customizable, so you can enable or disable any of the providers at any time.